qwiklabs-org/horizon-sdv/workloads/android/pipelines/builds/aaos_builder/README.md

 ## ANDROID_VERSION

 This is required for the SDK Car AVD builds so that the correct `devices.xml` and SDK Addon can be generated for use with Android Studio.

+## ADDITIONAL_INITIALISE_COMMANDS

+This allows the user to include additional commands tun run after the rep has been initialised.

+## OVERRIDE_MAKE_COMMAND

+This allows the user to override the default target make command.

+## AAOS_RPI_REVISION

+See  [RPi](https://github.com/raspberry-vanilla/android_local_manifest), define the tag/branch to use.
+This must align with `AAOS_REVISION`.

+## AAOS_CLEAN

+Option to clean the build workspaace, either fully or simply for the `AAOS_LUNCH_TARGET` target defined.

+## BUILD_INSTANCE_RETENTION_TIME

+Keep the build VM instance and container running to allow user to connect to it.
+Useful for debugging build issues, determining target output archives etc.

+Access using `kubectl` e.g. `kubectl exec -it -n jenkins <pod name> -- bash` from `bastion` host.

+## AAOS_ARTIFACT_STORAGE_SOLUTION

+Define storage solution used to push artifacts.

+Currently `GCS_BUCKET` default pushes to GCS bucket, if empty then nothing will be stored.

+## GERRIT_PROJECT / GERRIT_CHANGE_NUMBER / GERRIT_PATCHSET_NUMBER

+These allow the user to fetch a specific Gerrit patchset.

 # KNOWN ISSUES